CPSC-383/aegis/docs/getting-started/client.md

 #### Info Panel

-##### Grid Panel
+##### Cell Panel

-Clicking on a grid will show the below information:
+Clicking on a cell will show the below information:

 ![Panel](../assets/panel.png)

-- The type of grid and move cost.
+- The type of cell and move cost.
-- Any agents present in the grid, sorted by group and ID.
+- Any agents present in the cell, sorted by group and ID.
-- Any layers that exist in the grid.
+- Any layers that exist in the cell.

 ##### Agent Panel

-Clicking on an agent in the grid panel will show the below information:
+Clicking on an agent in the cell panel will show the below information:

 ![Agent Panel](../assets/agent_panel.png)